☀️ 100% Free · No Sign-up Required

 ₹500₹50,000

-Three steps.
-No jargon.
+Three simple steps.
+No confusion.
 Just the numbers you need.

 01

 Drag the slider to your average monthly electricity bill.
-This single number determines how much power you consume and how large your solar system needs to be.
+This single number tells the solar power calculator how much energy you use and what system size you need.

 02

-Your state sets the PM Surya Ghar subsidy slab.
-City and PIN help us match you with verified solar installers in your area.
+Your state determines the subsidy rate under PM Surya Ghar.
+Your city and PIN improve the accuracy of cost estimates and help us connect you with verified solar installers nearby.

 03

-Instantly see your recommended kW size, gross installation cost, subsidy amount, and final price range after deduction.
-No email required.
+See your ideal kW size, estimated installation cost, government subsidy amount, and final cost range — all in seconds.
+No email required, no waiting.

 How to Choose the Right Solar System Size